awesome-algorand/awesome-algorand/.github/pull_request_template.md

 Are you a creator/owner of your contribution and would like to do a technical deep dive into challenges and experieance learned during development of those tools with a bigger audience of developers in the ecosystem?
 Submit the sign up form below:

 [Sign up form](https://2c5n1ed3kz6.typeform.com/to/pAP5oPFx)

+### Chat AwesomeAlgo AI

+Please note by adding a link to an open source repository and mergin this PR you are agreeing to the following terms:

+- Your repository's README.md file will be indexed by awesomealgo to provide generic question answering on your docs available at [chat.awesomealgo.com](https://chat.awesomealgo.com)